astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 to replace the open variables in $e$ through the substitution $\sigma = [e^*_1, \text{...}, e^*_n]$.
 However, the terms $e^*_1$ through $e^*_n$ might mention the $i$ index themselves, so we first need to apply the top-level substitution to $\sigma$ itself!
 After that, we do replace the open variables in $e$.
-Still, I feel that we are getting to the point where it's easier to write things down in Makam rather than on paper:
+I feel that we are getting to the point where it's easier to write things down in Makam rather than on paper:

 ```makam